Skip to main content.

 Biking

-Take care of your bike:
+Please Take care of Your Bike:

 • Park your bike on a bike rack only or you risk getting it clipped.
 Lock it with a strong lock.
+Bikes locked on trees and light poles cause damage.

-• Bikes can’t be left at Bard over the summer; plan ahead to arrange for storage or share with a student staying on campus.
+• Bikes can’t be left at Bard over the summer; plan ahead to arrange for storage.
 If you’re staying on campus this summer, watch your email to see how to register your bike.
+B&G will clip and remove all unregistered bikes, regardless of where they are, starting after Commencement for a two week period.

 • Abandoned bikes are raffled off each year and redistributed by lottery.
 Watch your email for a chance to enter the lottery.
 You must be present on campus in order to participate.